Dr Sarah Davidson

 I can offer a range of services including

-Extended psychological assessments (2-4 sessions) to provide you with a psychological understanding of the strengths, relational patterns, difficulties and possible areas for future work.
+An assessment session should provide you with a psychological understanding of your relational patterns, difficulties and possible areas for future work.
+It can help you decide whether you would like to engage in psychological therapy.

-I can offer short, medium and long-term therapy for a range of psychological difficulties, to people aged sixteen and over.
+I can offer short, medium and long-term therapy for a range of psychological difficulties, to people aged eighteen and over.

 - Relationship Issues